ZiegelsteinNBG/ModelImport-Signalis/README.md

 Ensure you have the correct [Unity Version 2020.3.36](https://unity.com/releases/editor/whats-new/2020.3.36#release-notes) installed.

 ### 2. Create a New Unity Project
 Open Unity Hub and create a new 3D Core project.
-(Projects > New Project > Core > Universal 3D, make here sure to chose the correct Unity Editor 2020.3.36)
+(Projects > New Project > Core > 3D(Built-In Render Pipeline), make here sure to chose the correct Unity Editor 2020.3.36)

 ### 3. Import the AssetBundle Scripts
 Import the script into Unity by placing it inside your Assets/Scripts/ folder.
 (Create the Scripts folder)